 4. Challenge ideas of merit

-I’ve often heard ‘We promote on merit,’as a catch all term that makes organisations feel better about themselves, and even ‘it’s impossible to promote women,’ (said to me directly by a male CEO at one company).But who
+I’ve often heard ‘We promote on merit,’as a catch all term that makes organisations feel better about themselves, and even ‘it’s impossible to promote women,’ (said to me directly by a male CEO at one company).But who defines that merit, and what does it actually mean in real terms?
+We need to challenge an organisation’s idea of merit.
+Especially, when it equates to traditionally male characteristics, as is still the case in many workplaces.

 In our new video our MD, Seema Sharma, talks about our specialist scientific marketing agency.
 We focus on our services, team and the sectors we cover.
 In addition, we include some recent global examples of life science marketing projects.
 For example research instrumentation campaign launches, digital marketing for life science reagents, and SEO for scientific publishing.